2019 Annual Accessibility Report

-Hôpital Montfort is pursuing its efforts to expand the range of available accessibility options as well as staff training and awareness efforts, and change its physical environment to improve accessibility by people with disabilities.
+Hôpital Montfort is pursuing its efforts to expand the range of available accessibility options as well as staff training and awareness efforts, and to change its physical environment to improve accessibility for people with visible and non-visible disabilities.
 During rounds of patients and employees, managers are also providing real-time feedback to strengthen existing procedures and thus address the needs of our clientele.

 Since the AIDET communications framework was introduced, staff members have taken a new approach to people, to ensure they meet all of their needs in a standardized way.
 During their time at Montfort, staff members are encouraged to ask people, with or without a disability, how they can be of assistance.
 This alleviates anxiety among patients and fosters communication about their needs.

 The principles stated in this report have also been integrated into the Orléans Health Hub’s (OHH) planning in order to offer the same quality of care and services to our community.
 Over the next few years, in collaboration with its partners, Hôpital Montfort will continue its efforts to make its health care institution more accessible to its patients and their loved ones, as well as to staff with a disability.

 Réseau pour le développement de l’alphabétisme et des compétences (RESDAC), Pour un impact collectif en développement de l’alphabétisme et des compétences (DAC) dans la francophonie canadienne (Information and discussion document on the collective impact of developing literacy and competencies in Francophone Canada), March 2018. http://bv.cdeacf.ca/RA_PDF/59384.pdf (in French only).